 Key Stage 4

 Year 11 students are guided through the procedure for applications Post 16 and are given information on all options at all institutions to allow them to make informed choices about their future.
 Student are encouraged to visit all open days and careers events available to them and to use the post 16 application website that has been designed for use within the local area.
-We endeavour to give all students a one to one interview to aid them in these important decisions and a private interview room is available to accommodate this.
+We endeavour to give all students two one to one interviews to aid them in these important decisions and a private interview room is available to accommodate this.
+In addition students in year 11 study mental health and stress and their role as a citizen in the future.

 As part of our Year 9 Personal and Social Education program we deliver a series of sessions on Relationships and Sex Education.
 These lessons follow government guidelines and the topics included in this programme are:-